Hannibal046/Awesome-LLM/README.md

 - [chatgpt-wrapper](https://github.com/mmabrouk/chatgpt-wrapper) - ChatGPT Wrapper is an open-source unofficial Python API and CLI that lets you interact with ChatGPT.
 - [Open-evals](https://github.com/open-evals/evals) - A framework extend openai's [Evals](https://github.com/openai/evals) for different language model.
 - [Cursor](https://www.cursor.so) - Write, edit, and chat about your code with a powerful AI.
+- [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT) - an experimental open-source application showcasing the capabilities of the GPT-4 language model.

 ## Contributing